hugomrdias/websites-astro/packages/hugodias.me/src/content/blog/2025-04-01-iso-filecoin-updates/index.md

 ### Enhanced Wallet Support with Ledger Integration

 A major addition is the introduction of Ledger support!
 You can now seamlessly integrate the Filecoin Ledger app into your applications.
-For more detailed information, refer to the client documentation: https://filecoin.hugomrdias.dev/packages/core/#ledger
+For more detailed information, refer to the client [documentation](https://filecoin.hugomrdias.dev/packages/core/#ledger).

 ### Streamlined React Integration